When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 Here’s another example of a young country learning to understand the impact of controlling its population except it is doing so, from its future.

-A young country, as in Singapore in its 1960s, was struggling to stand up on its feet.
-It had just gained independence from its colonial masters and also separated recently from its neighbour, Malaya with whom it had shared its people, history and resources from time back.
+A young country, like Singapore in the 1960s, was struggling to stand up on its feet.
+It had just gained independence from its colonial masters and also separated recently from its neighbor, Malaya with whom it had shared its people, history, and resources from time back.

-- It lacked its own natural resources including water and sufficient farmland (it relies for its raw materials and food sources on Malaya).
+- It lacked its own natural resources including water and sufficient farmland (it relies on its raw materials and food sources in Malaya).

-- Although, it now has a land size of 722 sq km it has a density of 7,900 persons per sq km with a population of 5.6 million to 2.3 million for Botswana (this compares at 4 persons per sq km for Botswana on a land size of 600,370 sq km or 800+ times the land size of Singapore).
+- Although it now has a land size of 722 sq km it has a density of 7,900 persons per sq km with a population of 5.6 million to 2.3 million Botswana (this compares to 4 persons per sq km for Botswana on a land size of 600,370 sq km or 800+ times the land size of Singapore).

 - This was the setting against which Singapore intended to industrialize to absorb a burgeoning population on a tiny island and the highly strategic position it holds on the international waterways with its shipping port.

-Back then, it soon realized that if it did not do enough to reign in the population growth, it will not have enough resources (schools, hospital, housing, etc.) to provide for itself.
-And so, very early on in its new found independence, it passed a law that all families will bear no more than two children.
+Back then, it soon realized that if it did not do enough to reign in the population growth, it would not have enough resources (schools, hospitals, housing, etc.) to provide for itself.
+And so, very early on in its newfound independence, it passed a law that all families would bear no more than two children.

 Over time, the population listened and obeyed.
-With each generation every decade, they began to produce fewer offsprings from five to three and two and eventually one and sometimes none :
+With each generation every decade, they began to produce fewer offspring from five to three and two and eventually one and sometimes none :

 - The birth rate dropped from 5.45 births per woman in 1960 to 1.20 in 2016).
-With rising costs of living and little personal times left, often led families to delay procreation or individuals choosing not to marry at all.
+With rising costs of living and little personal time left, often led families to delay procreation or individuals to choose not to marry at all.

 - With one child to replace every two adults, that would mean Singapore could not essentially replace itself.
 And so while its economy began to expand and now the private sector was investing in its infrastructure, it was finding it hard to fill the positions.
-It had a new problem in its hand.
+It had a new problem on its hands.

 And so, to correct the new problem, Singapore had to learn quickly how to open its door wide to foreigners or face failure.

-Today, a large percentage of its population are non-residents; of its total population of 5.47 million in 2014, 3.87 million were residents (citizens plus permanent residents), 1.6 million non-residents.
+Today, a large percentage of its population are non-residents; of its total population of 5.47 million in 2014, 3.87 million were residents (citizens plus permanent residents), and 1.6 million were non-residents.
 In June 2016, Singapore’s population hit 5.61 million in June 2016.
-The not so good news?
+The not-so-good news?
 The number of foreigners (non-residents + permanent residents) now make up a whopping 64 percent of the population.

 [Note: We shall present here data that shows the proportion of contribution to the population by citizens and residents when it becomes available.]